-There are three different ways to install TorBox on a Raspberry Pi 3 Model B+, a Raspberry Pi 4 Model B or a Raspberry Pi 5 running Raspberry Pi OS Lite (64-bit):
+There are three different ways to install TorBox on a Raspberry Pi 3 Model B+, a Raspberry Pi 4 Model B or a Raspberry Pi 5:

-There are additional installation scripts for other systems, which might run on other hardware platforms, too.
-However, TorBox’s implementation on other systems and hardware is experimental because we do not have the resources to check all details on all different installations.
-You can help us to with reporting errors back to us.
+There are additional installation scripts for other systems, which may also run on different hardware platforms.
+However, TorBox’s implementation on other systems and hardware is experimental because we lack the resources to verify all the details across various installations.
+You can help us with reporting errors back to us.

 Using our image file on a Raspberry Pi (recommended!)

-This is the recommended and probably easiest way to install TorBox on a Raspberry Pi:
+This is the recommended and probably most straightforward way to install TorBox on a Raspberry Pi:

-4. After 2-3 minutes, when the green LED stops to flicker, connect your client to the new WiFi “TorBox053” (password: CHANGE-IT).
+- After 2-3 minutes, when the green LED stops flickering, connect your client to the new WiFi “TorBox054” (password: CHANGE-IT).

-6. After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
-Choose the preferred connection setup and change the default passwords as soon as possible (the associated entries are placed in the configuration sub-menu).
+- After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
+Immediately, you should change the default passwords (the associated entries are placed in the configuration sub-menu).

 Using our installation script on a Raspberry Pi with Raspberry Pi OS Lite

-This is probably the most efficient way to install TorBox.
-In addition, with that method, you will have the latest version of the base system and the TorBox menu and don’t have to wait for the next release of the image file.
+This is likely the most efficient method for installing TorBox.
+With that method, you will have the latest version of the base system and the TorBox menu and won’t have to wait for the next release of the image file.

-2. If you don’t use the Raspberry Pi Imager, then transfer the downloaded Raspberry Pi OS Lite image on an SD Card, for example, with Etcher.
-TorBox needs at least a 8 GB SD Card.
+image. - If you don’t use the Raspberry Pi Imager, then transfer the downloaded Raspberry Pi OS Lite image to an SD Card, for example, with Etcher.
+TorBox needs at least an 8 GB SD Card.

-5. Ensure stable Internet connectivity, download and execute our installation script (for options, use --help):
+- Ensure stable Internet connectivity, download and execute our installation script (for options, use

 cd